Navigate This Post

 1805 Police up the brass, testing completed.

 You might be wondering why, at this point in time, would I decide to put so much effort into the Beretta M9.
 Afterall, didn’t SIG just get the contract to replace the M9?
-Yes, they did and this is actually a great time to focus on the Beretta pistol.
+As a matter of fact, yes they did and this is actually a great time to focus on the Beretta pistol.

 One can never tell what the U.S. Government is going to do, but it is a safe bet that a good percentage of the U.S. Army M9 pistols will end up on the surplus market.
-What that almost always means to the American gun buyer is good deals on used guns.
+For the most part, what that almost always means to the American gun buyer is good deals on used guns.

 The first thing you should understand something about ordering replacement barrels for M9 pistols, most do not come with a locking block assembly.
 That’s cool, if you have had your M9 or 92 for a while, now is a good time to replace the locking block.
 Brownell’s has a locking block replacement kit.
 Beretta also has an online video to help you complete the installation.